This Green Smoothie recipe is so easy to make and surprisingly delicious. You’re going to love it as much as I do.

 Since the middle of January I’ve been on a mission to eat healthier and shed a few pounds.
+(Which is why I created this Green Smoothie recipe!)
 In 2014, I put on some unwanted weight, and by the end of the year, I just wasn’t feeling so hot about myself.
 Beyond the number on the scale, my clothes weren’t fitting, and I wasn’t happy about what was reflected in the mirror.

 In January I made a commitment to myself to better manage my diet, eat healthier, and make an honest effort to exercise more.
 Fast forward three months and I’m happy to report I’ve lost about 18 pounds.
 Most of my clothes are fitting again, and I’m feeling better when I look in the mirror.
 While I kept to a pretty strict (but manageable) diet most days, there were times when I ordered pizza, had a donut (or two) for breakfast, or ate half of a cinnamon roll skillet bread in one sitting.
 True story.
 I failed some times, but I got right back up.

 While I’m still on my healthy journey, I’m super pleased with my progress and excited to continue.

 I think diet and lifestyle are a personal thing.
 At the end of the day, if you’re happy with yourself, then OK!
 At the end of last year, I wasn’t.
 It wasn’t just the rising number on the scale or my tight-fitting clothes, it was more about how I felt in my own skin.
 I’m obviously no expert on healthful living or dieting, so going deeper into what works for me is probably a bad idea.
 However, I did want to share one little tool with you: My Go-To Green Smoothie.

 Part of my plan was (and still is) to limit sugars and processed food and add more greens and natural foods to my diet.
 While I don’t make one every day, this green smoothie is a lunchtime favorite for me.